 Headline Expenditure Projections

-Risk/Reward Rating: Cambodia's Pharmaceutical Risk/Reward Rating (RRR) score for Q413 is 33 out of the maximum 100 in our newly improved RRR system.
+Risk/Reward Rating : Cambodia's Pharmaceutical Risk/Reward Rating (RRR) score for Q414 is 32.4 out of the maximum 100 in our newly improved RRR system.
 The country scored below average for almost all indicators and sub-indicators including overall market expenditure, sector value growth and pensionable population.
-Consequently with this low score, Cambodia ranks second-last out of the 19 key markets in Asia Pacific, ahead of Myanmar.
+Consequently, with this low score, Cambodia ranks second-to-last out of the 19 key markets in Asia Pacific, ahead of Myanmar.

 Key Trends And Developments